SysPsyHertel/FunRed/README.md

 # FunRed

-R package for calculating functional redundancy measures of a single trait based on relative entropy
+R package for computing functional redundancy and functinoal interdependency measures for a single trait using relative entropy.

+Relative Entropy or the Kullback-Leibler divergence is calculated using the [`philentropy`](https://cran.r-project.org/package=philentropy) package.

 ## Installation